U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 • Selected for the Google for Startups Program

-• Former) Engineer career at US Big Tech and promising startups
+• Former) Career as an Engineer at U.S. Big Tech and Promising Startups

 • AI Startup AR/B2B/SDK Development